RosterElf Logo

 • Reasonable grounds include: documented peak periods, too many staff already on leave, critical project deadlines, or insufficient notice.
 Unreasonable grounds include: personal dislike, vague reasons, or inconsistent application of rules.
 The Fair Work Commission considers each case on its facts.

-• There's no fixed legal requirement for notice periods.
-Most businesses require 2-4 weeks notice for regular leave and longer for extended periods.
+• There's no fixed legal requirement for notice periods under the NES.
+Most businesses require 2–4 weeks notice for regular leave and 8+ weeks for extended periods.
 Check your award or enterprise agreement for any specific requirements.
 Your policy should be reasonable and consistently applied.

 • Apply consistent, fair criteria.
 First-in-first-served is commonly used.
 You could also rotate access to popular periods (like Christmas).
 Whatever approach you use, document it in your policy and apply it consistently to avoid discrimination claims.